openconfig/featureprofiles/feature/interface/aggregate/otg_tests/aggregate_all_not_viable_test/README.md

 - Configure VRF selection policy that redirect traffic with DSCP=AF2 to be forwarded in VRF_X FIB.
 - Establish iBGP between ATE and DUT over LGA_1 using LAG_1 interface IPs and advertise prefix pfx3 with BGP NH from pfx2 range.
 - Programm via gRIBI route in VRF_X for prefix pfx4 with single NHG pointing LAG_2 (all  ports are forwarding-viable at this point).
-- [TODO] Programm via gRIBI route in VRF_X for prefix pfx5 with single NHG pointing LAG_2 and backup NHG pointing LAG3 (all  ports are forwarding-viable at this point).
-- [TODO] Programm via gRIBI route in VRF_X for prefix pfx6 with single NHG pointing LAG_2 and backup NHG pointing IPinIP decap and lookup in default vrf (all  ports are forwarding-viable at this point).
+- [TODO] Programm via gRIBI route in VRF_X for prefix pfx5 with single NHG pointing LAG_2 and backup NHG pointing IPinIP decap and lookup in default vrf (all  ports are forwarding-viable at this point).

 - For ISIS cost of LAG_2 lower then ISIS cost of LAG_3: